From Organic to Institutional – What a Family Office Needs to Know

 In addition to the core curriculum, program participants are invited to live webinars (the “Speaker Series”) covering topics related to the course and up-to-the-minute events – recent examples have covered the fundamentals of NFTs and SPACs, and an analysis of the Archegos family office crisis.

 A complimentary service to our family office course offering is a one-year membership of the IPI Career Network.
-This annual subscription network (the “IPICN”) includes access to recordings of our Speaker Series webinars, and to future online events.
+This annual subscription network (the “IPICN”) includes access to recordings of our Speaker Series webinars and to future online events.
 There are also discounts on all our IPI education courses, including “How Does a Hedge Fund Really Work?” and the Henley Executive Hedge Fund Program.
-Membership of the IPICN gives access to our online mentoring platform and our jobs board, featuring openings at employers who recognise the value of our industry-focused training.
+Membership of the IPICN gives access to our online mentoring platforms and our jobs board, featuring openings at employers who recognise the value of our industry-focused training.
 And as normal life returns to the global financial centres, we will be resuming our popular “Networking Cocktails” events, with free invitations to IPICN members.

 If you are looking for a family office education program in bite-sized pieces, then you can also find the family office program presented as individual modules on our website.
-These modules are also available for corporate training departments in customized cohorts – we can put together any number of the relevant modules in a tailored configuration, focusing on the specific needs of company staff.
-Employees can take the course at the same time in a restricted cohort.
+These modules are also available for corporate training departments in customized cohorts – we can put together any relevant modules in a tailored configuration, focusing on the specific needs of company staff.
+Employees can take the course at the same time is restricted cohorts.
 The company can also add a member of management as a program faculty member.
 Check on our hedge fund course.

 For more information, contact Lisa So at firstname.lastname@example.org.